 The interface between the MRO CDS and Electra must include an edge triggered signal that is designed to capture the Electra clock within the Electra payload and capture of the spacecraft clock within the CDS.
 These two times can then be compared.
 Their difference is a measure of the offset between the two clocks.
 Resolutions and accuracies of these clock captures should be on the order of microseconds.

-Since the spacecraft clock offset is known, the Electra clock offset relative to UTC is just the sum of the two offsets and the error is the RSS of the two errors.
+Since the spacecraft clock offset is known, the Electra clock offset relative to UTC is just the sum of the two offsets and the error is the RSS of these two errors.
 If both the Electra clock and the spacecraft clock are referenced to the USO, the clock offset between Electra and the CDS should remain constant.
 Theoretically operators could measure the offset between the two clocks once and then retire the function.
 The Electra and CDS clocks would continue to drift together with respect to UTC.
 Alternately, one could collect multiple data points, statistically process them and drive the Electra-to-CDS clock offset measurement error towards zero, (assuming all systematic errors and offsets are known and understood).

 Removing MRO Clock and MRO Interface out of the Loop in Determining Electra Clock Offset Relative to UTC

-Electra requests that the MRO CDS send out a “Special” Type 1 Time Reference packet.
-Only thing special about it is that it is marked as an Electra Type 1 Time reference packet and perhaps a “special” sync marker is used.
+Electra requested that the MRO CDS send out a “Special” Type 1 Time Reference packet.
+The only thing special about it is that it is marked as an Electra Type 1 Time reference packet and perhaps a “special” sync marker is used.
 The frame number that this packet appears in is returned to Electra.
 As this packet passes through the SDST and out, Electra is listening at X-band, down converting, and correlating bits to sync up to the unique sync marker at the frame boundary, (or elsewhere in the frame).